zdavatz/migel/readme.md

 * sudo gem install migel

+### Non standard path of postgres

+If you have a non standard path of postgres use something like

+    gem install pg -- ---with-pg-config=/usr/local/pg-10_1/bin/pg_config

+Or if you are using bundler

+    bundle config build.pg ----with-pg-config=/usr/local/pg-10_1/bin/pg_config
+    bundle install

 ## TEST/COVERAGE

 Don't forget to manually call  jobs/update_migel_products_with_report, as this is a job run only twice a year!